mcm4iob/.github/profile/README.md

 - ⚡ Fun fact: ...
 -->

-- 💬 About me ...
+- 💬 About this organisation ...

-  I was working more than 40 years as software developer writing code for online transactional systems.
-Since 2022 I spend my spare time to the community maintaining and writing adapters for the ioBroker system, most of them assigned to the ioBroker Community Adapters organization.
-In addition I'm supporting others through ioBrokers communication channels (telegram and forum).
+  This organization contains repositories related to ioBroker iot platform.
+Repositories are maintained by mcm1957 (https://github.com/mcm1957) and volunteer supporting the ioBroker system.

-  My goal is to deliver best experience with adapters I maintain and solve user requests within a reaonable time (if technically possible).
+  Our goal is to deliver best experience with ioBroker adapters and solve user requests within a reaonable time (if technically possible).

-  You can contact me using english and german language.

-- 🔭 I’m currently working on the following ioBroker adapters ...

-  - ioBroker.snmp - an adapter providing snmp protocol to ioBroker
-  - ioBroker.pid - an adapter providing a pid controller to be used withion ioBroker
-  - ioBroker.envertech-pv - an adapter to visualkize energy prduction of envertech-pc systems
-  - some more are planned - look at my activity or checkout the ioBroker forum for news

-- 📫 How to reach me: ...
+- 📫 How to reach us: ...

   You can send an email to mcm57@gmx.at or ask at ioBrokers telegram channels.